Online abuse silences women and girls, fuels violence, survey shows

 Nearly half of girls aged 11-18 in the UK said they had experienced abuse or harassment on social media, Plan found in a survey earlier this year.

-Like women, most of the girls said they stopped sharing opinions or otherwise changed their online behaviour out of fear, according to Plan.
+Like women, most of the girls said they stopped sharing opinions or otherwise changed their online behavior out of fear, according to Plan.

 “Very young girls are learning that they need to take responsibility for harassment and abuse,” Kerry Smith of Plan told the Thomson Reuters Foundation.